zachpino/digidev-s19/week06/README.md

 Double check that "Tools" -> "Board" is set to "Arduino/Genuino Uno" and that "Tools" -> "Port" is set to whichever "COM" USB port has a connected "Arduino Uno".

-Download and install the [Low-Power Library](https://learn.sparkfun.com/tutorials/reducing-arduino-power-consumption) to put the Arduino into hibernation.

 #### Distance Sensor

 ```c